 Kingdom of Bhutan

-Bhutan’s Gross National Happiness Plan aims to strengthen child health and education services and reduce the impact of disability on people’s lives.
+Bhutan’s National Policy for Persons with Disabilities aims to strengthen child health and education services and reduce the impact of disability on people’s lives.
 Regarding ear and hearing care, Bhutan aspires to establish local services and expertise to address hearing loss in children.

-The Hear, Listen, and Speak Program for All Bhutanese Children is a collaboration between the Kingdom of Bhutan, the United Nations Technology Bank for the Least Developed Countries, Global Foundation For Children With Hearing Loss, and Medtronic Labs.
-UNICEF Bhutan is also indirectly involved.
+The Hear, Listen, and Speak Program for All Bhutanese Children was a collaboration between the Kingdom of Bhutan, the United Nations Technology Bank for the Least Developed Countries, Global Foundation For Children With Hearing Loss, and Medtronic Labs.
+GN ReSound donated hearing technology and related technical support.

-The larger program also implements hearing screening and ear and preventative care services for Bhutanese children 7-14 years of age with typical hearing to ensure they have healthy ears ongoing.
+The larger program also implements screening and preventative care for Bhutanese children 7-14 years of age with typical hearing to ensure they have healthy ears ongoing.

-Through delivery of technology, implementation of services, professional training, family education, and community outreach, we are helping the country of Bhutan establish sustainable ear and hearing care for their young children 0-14 years of age both now and into the future.
+Through the delivery of hearing screening and referral technology, audiology equipment, hearing technology and related accessories, professional training, family education, and community outreach, the country of Bhutan will be prepared to provide sustainable ear and hearing care services for their children 0-14 years of age both now and into the future.